sueswe/getNextWorkingday-go/README.md

 # getNextWorkingday

-README: looking for the next workingday after adding a given (positiv) offset (days)
+README: lookup the next workingday after adding a given (positiv) offset (days), based on an holiday-calender-file

 ## Topic: